fsmosca/combat/README.md

 ### Limitations
 * Can only run engine vs engine match.
 * Only uci engines are supported.
+* Does not support time control with periods, and movetime.

 ### Testing
 Tested to run on the following conditions: